 Add: Click the Add button to apply your settings.
-You
+You must click

-must click Save Settings at the top to save the
+Save Settings at the top to save the settings.

-settings.

 Inbound Filter This section will list any rules that are created.
-You enable/disable the rule, or click the Delete icon to remove the rule.
+You may click or click the Delete icon to remove the rule.

-Rules List: may click the Edit icon to change the settings or
+Rules List: the Edit icon to change the settings or enable/disable the rule,